Preparing spin-squeezed states in Rydberg atom arrays via quantum optimal control: Results

 Figure~\ref{fig:scaling_wine} illustrates the scaling of the Wineland parameter when using a pulse optimized for $N=10$ on larger systems.
 For instance, the optimized control pulse that produces \( \xi_W^2 = 0.213 \) for \( N = 10 \) (orange circle in Fig.~\ref{fig:histo10}) generates a SSS with \( \xi_W^2 = 0.222 \) in a system with \( N = 12 \).
-The result of such protocol displays some even-odd effect for $N\lesssim 17$ and then the squeezing parameter converges to \( \xi_W^2 \simeq 0.227 \) as \( N \) increases, while the mean magnetization per site $\langle J_z\rangle/N$ in the final state remains nearly constant.
-Since by definition Var$(J_y)=\xi_W^2 \langle J_z\rangle^2/N$ we conclude that variance behaves as Var$(J_y) \sim \text{const} \cdot N$.
-This is compatible with states having non-zero connected correlations only over some finite correlation length that is independent of $N$.
+The result of such protocol displays some even-odd effect for $N\lesssim 17$ and then the squeezing parameter converges to \( \xi_W^2 \simeq 0.227 \) as \( N \) increases, while the mean magnetization per site $\langle \hat{J}_z\rangle/N$ in the final state remains nearly constant.
+Since by definition Var$(\hat{J}_y)=\xi_W^2 \langle J_z\rangle^2/N$, we conclude that variance behaves as Var$(\hat{J}_y) \sim \text{const} \cdot N$.
+This is compatible with states having nonzero connected correlations only over some finite correlation length that is independent of $N$.
 Since the duration of the control pulse is fixed in this setup ($t_{\rm final} = 4.21/J$), correlations can only propagate up to some finite distance, even in large systems.
 This is what is observed in Fig.~\ref{fig:scaling_corr}, where correlations appear to be negligible beyond $\sim 10$ lattice spacings.

-The spin squeezing in quantum critical models have been studied in \cite{vidalEntanglementSecondorderQuantum2004,frerotQuantumCriticalMetrology2018}.
-In \cite{frerotQuantumCriticalMetrology2018} the long-distance correlations present in the ground-states of Ising models at their quantum critical point were shown to produce SSS.
-Such a squeezing was also shown to persists at finite temperature in the vicinity of the critical point.
-For instance, in one space dimension the Wineland parameter in the ground-state of an Ising chain with $N=50$ was found to be $\xi^2_W\simeq 0.35$ (-4.5dB) (see Fig.~1 in the supplemental material of \cite{frerotQuantumCriticalMetrology2018}).
+The spin squeezing in quantum critical models has been studied in \cite{vidalEntanglementSecondorderQuantum2004,frerotQuantumCriticalMetrology2018}.
+In \cite{frerotQuantumCriticalMetrology2018} the long-distance correlations present in the ground states of Ising models at their quantum critical point were shown to produce SSS.
+Such a squeezing was also shown to persist at finite temperature in the vicinity of the critical point.
+For instance, in one space dimension the Wineland parameter in the ground state of an Ising chain with $N=50$ was found to be $\xi^2_W\simeq 0.35$ (-4.5dB) (see Fig.~1 in the Supplemental Material of \cite{frerotQuantumCriticalMetrology2018}).
 This value is however above the one obtained with our protocol on the same system size.
-In addition, generating such a ground-state would require a very slow adiabatic (or quasi adiabatic) preparation protocol.
+In addition, generating such a ground state would require a very slow adiabatic (or quasi adiabatic) preparation protocol.